TJM/vault-gcp-secrets/README.md

 NOTE: You will most likely need to set some values, like authentication method, path, etc.

-This chart was rougly based on the [vault-secrets-operator](https://github.com/ricoberger/vault-secrets-operator), which at the time was unable to support GCP secrets engine.
+This chart was roughly based on the [vault-secrets-operator](https://github.com/ricoberger/vault-secrets-operator), which at the time was unable to support GCP secrets engine.